Subaru-PFS/drp_doc/pipelineUser/calibs.rst

     mkdir -p /path/to/calibRepo

-Next, we ingest a model detector map [#]_ into the calib repository.
+Next, we ingest some model detector maps [#]_ into the calib repository.
 This will be used to identify the fibers being used, and bootstrap the wavelength solution::

-    ingestCalibs.py /path/to/dataRepo --calib /path/to/calibRepo $OBS_PFS_DIR/pfs/camera/detectorMap-sim-1-r.fits --mode=copy --validity 1000
+    ingestPfsCalibs.py /path/to/dataRepo --calib /path/to/calibRepo $DRP_PFS_DATA_DIR/detectorMap/detectorMap-sim-*.fits --mode=copy --validity 1000

-.. [#] This particular detector map was constructed from the instrument simulator.
+.. [#] These particular detector maps were constructed from the instrument simulator
-       and the LAM fibers (2,65,191,254,315,337,400,463,589,650) have been updated with wavelength solutions from simulated arc spectra, with an RMS ~ 0.01nm;
-       the other fibers have not been updated, and will not have good wavelength solutions.
+       and so will not have good wavelength solutions for real data until they are updated.

 Bias